CorfuDB/CorfuDB/test/src/test/erlang/README.md

 ## Erlang<->Java message passing

-The CorfuDB JVM process, when running with the `corfu_server -Q` flag, will run the Erlang distributed messaging protocol.
+The CorfuDB JVM process, when running with an `org.corfudb.cmdlets.QuickCheckMode` object instantiated, will run the Erlang distributed messaging protocol in addition to CorfuDB's protocol.
 From the network's point of view, the JVM *is* an Erlang VM.

 The `Build.sh` script uses the following assumptions about the